 \section{Abstract}

-Double machine learning (DML) is becoming an increasingly popular tool for automatic model selection in high-dimensional settings.
-These approaches rely on the assumption of conditional independence, which may not hold in big-data settings where the covariate space is large.
-This paper shows that DML is very sensitive to the inclusion of even a few ``bad controls'' in the covariate space.
-The resulting bias varies with the nature of the causal model, which raises concerns about the feasibility of selecting control variables in a data-driven way.
+Double machine learning (DML) has become an increasingly popular tool for automated variable selection in high-dimensional settings.
+Even though the ability to deal with a large number of potential covariates can render selection-on-observables assumptions more plausible, there is at the same time a growing risk that endogenous variables are included, which would lead to the violation of conditional independence.
+This paper demonstrates that DML is very sensitive to the inclusion of only a few ``bad controls'' in the covariate space.
+The resulting bias varies with the nature of the theoretical causal model, which raises concerns about the feasibility of selecting control variables in a data-driven way.